-The society is a company limited by guarantee (number 1005700), having no share capital, and is registered as a charity (number 262505), and is registered with The Homes and Communities Agency as a registered social landlord (number H0552).
+The society is a company limited by guarantee registered under the Companies Act 2006 (number 1005700), having no share capital, and is registered as a charity (number 262505), and is registered with The Homes and Communities Agency as a registered social landlord (number H0552).
 The society's governing document is a Memorandum and Articles of Association.